 This device lacks fancy features, but makes up for it in reliability and simple, straightforward noise canceling ability.
 In recent years, a few people have pointed out that a persistent rattle has become a problem in their Dohm.
 Some have remedied this problem by opening the unit, cleaning it of accumulated dust, and adding a product like WD-40.

-Best for Babies: Hatch Baby Rest Night Light
+Best for Babies: Hatch Baby Rest Sound Machine, Night Light & Time-to-Rise

 While you could use any white noise machine for babies, the Hatch Baby Rest Sound Machine offers some specific features that make this our go-to product for lulling little ones to sleep.